scindex/scindex/scindex.md

   - *Description*: A temporary holding category for Hardware & Sensor Interfaces items that do not fit other defined items.
 Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

 ### Section: I05 - Diagnostic & Debug Interfaces
+_Covers interfaces used primarily for system diagnostics, debugging, and real-time monitoring, which may be separate from the main application interfaces._

 - **I0510**: Debug Ports
+  - *Description*: Low-level hardware interfaces used for in-circuit debugging, programming, and testing of microcontrollers and other integrated circuits.
   - *Examples*: JTAG, SWD

 - **I0520**: Telemetry & Monitoring Endpoints
+  - *Description*: Dedicated endpoints for exporting application or system metrics, logs, and telemetry data to monitoring tools.
   - *Examples*: Prometheus Exporters, StatsD, Custom UDP Streams

 - **I0530**: Hardware-in-the-Loop (HIL) Interfaces
+  - *Description*: Interfaces that connect a real-time system to a simulated environment, allowing for testing of the system's hardware and software components together.
   - *Examples*: FPGA-based HIL, dSPACE, Opal-RT

 - **I0599**: Provisional Diagnostic & Debug Interfaces Item
   - *Description*: A temporary holding category for Diagnostic & Debug Interfaces items that do not fit other defined items.
 Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

 ### Section: I06 - Industrial & Field Bus Interfaces
+_Specialized, often rugged, communication protocols (buses) used for real-time control and data acquisition in industrial, automotive, and avionics environments._

 - **I0610**: Automotive Buses
+  - *Description*: Protocols designed for communication between electronic control units (ECUs) within vehicles, optimized for reliability and real-time performance.
   - *Examples*: CAN bus, LIN bus, FlexRay, Automotive Ethernet

 - **I0620**: Industrial Automation Buses
+  - *Description*: Protocols used for communication and control of machinery and equipment in industrial settings, such as factory floors and processing plants.
   - *Examples*: Modbus, PROFIBUS, EtherCAT

 - **I0630**: Avionics Buses
+  - *Description*: Data buses specifically designed for the high-reliability, safety-critical environment of aircraft and spacecraft electronics.
   - *Examples*: ARINC 429, MIL-STD-1553, AFDX

 - **I0699**: Provisional Industrial & Field Bus Interfaces Item
   - *Description*: A temporary holding category for Industrial & Field Bus Interfaces items that do not fit other defined items.
 Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

 ### Section: I07 - System Management & Control Interfaces
+_Interfaces designed for out-of-band management, low-level hardware control, and monitoring of the physical system's health and environment._

 - **I0710**: Baseboard Management Controllers (BMC)
+  - *Description*: A specialized service processor on a server motherboard that allows for remote monitoring and management of the host system, independent of the main CPU and OS.
   - *Examples*: IPMI, Redfish, iDRAC, iLO

 - **I0720**: Power & Clock Control Interfaces
+  - *Description*: Interfaces and standards for managing the power states, clock speeds, and thermal properties of system components to optimize performance and energy consumption.
   - *Examples*: ACPI, PMBus

 - **I0730**: System Health & Environmental Sensors
+  - *Description*: Interfaces for reading data from onboard sensors that monitor the physical health of the system, such as fan speeds, component temperatures, and voltage levels.
+  - *Examples*: Fan Speed Sensors, Temperature Sensors, Voltage Monitors

+- **I0799**: Provisional Industrial & Field Bus Interfaces Item
+  - *Description*: A temporary holding category for Industrial & Field Bus Interfaces items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

+### Section: I07 - System Management & Control Interfaces
+_Interfaces designed for out-of-band management, low-level hardware control, and monitoring of the physical system's health and environment._

+- **I0710**: Baseboard Management Controllers (BMC)
+  - *Description*: A specialized service processor on a server motherboard that allows for remote monitoring and management of the host system, independent of the main CPU and OS.
+  - *Examples*: IPMI, Redfish, iDRAC, iLO

+- **I0720**: Power & Clock Control Interfaces
+  - *Description*: Interfaces and standards for managing the power states, clock speeds, and thermal properties of system components to optimize performance and energy consumption.
+  - *Examples*: ACPI, PMBus

+- **I0730**: System Health & Environmental Sensors
+  - *Description*: Interfaces for reading data from onboard sensors that monitor the physical health of the system, such as fan speeds, component temperatures, and voltage levels.
   - *Examples*: Fan Speed Sensors, Temperature Sensors, Voltage Monitors

 - **I0799**: Provisional System Management & Control Interfaces Item